imperva/dsfkit/README.md

     3. ${access_key}: AWS access key which provides access to the AWS account where you want to deploy DSF.
     4. ${secret_key}: AWS secret key which provides access to the AWS account where you want to deploy DSF.
     5. ${region}: AWS region where you want to deploy DSF.
-    6. ${web_console_cidr}: CIDR blocks each surrounded by "" and separated by commas, which will allow DSF Hub web access once it is deployed.
-E.g., using "0.0.0.0/0" makes the Hub web console public.
+    6. ${web_console_cidr}: A list of CIDR blocks each surrounded by "" and separated by commas, which will allow DSF Hub web access once it is deployed.
+E.g., using ["0.0.0.0/0"] makes the Hub web console public.
 It is recommended to specify a more restricted IP and CIDR range.

 7. Click on **Launch Instance**.
 At this stage, the Installer Machine is initializing and will automatically create all necessary resources (Hub, GWs, etc.).